thomastay/porcupine/README.md

 ## Implementation

-Porcupine implements the algorithm described in [Faster linearizability checking via P-compositionality][faster-linearizability-checking], an optimization of the algorithm described in [Testing for Linearizability][linearizability-testing].
+Porcupine491 implements the algorithm described in [Faster linearizability checking via P-compositionality][faster-linearizability-checking], an optimization of the algorithm described in [Testing for Linearizability][linearizability-testing].